youssef5haaban/IoT-Real-Time-Water-Quality-Monitoring/README.md

 5. Configure SSIS packages for ETL operations.
 6. Set up Power BI and connect it to your local data sources.

-## Usage

-[Provide instructions on how to run the system, including any commands or scripts that need to be executed]

 ## Data Sources